Confidential Prompting: Privacy-preserving LLM Inference on Cloud: Discussion

-\paragraphb{\textbf{Per-user CVM Deployment without Consensus}} In \S\ref{ssec:threat-model}, we assume all users and the LLM provider trust the shared software stack.
+\paragraphb{\textbf{Per-user CVM Deployment without Consensus}} In \S\ref{sec:threat-model}, we assume all users and the LLM provider trust the shared software stack.
 This consensus may not be practical when considering the OS has a large attack surface. \OSPD is portable to per-user CVM instead of per-user process deployment.
 This deployment does not require the consensus on software stack, as each user can independently trust their own stack.
-However, to secure model confidentiality, this setup requires the cloud provider to inspect outbound data from user CVMs.
-This means the LLM provider must trust the cloud provider, or both being the same party, e.g., Google Gemini and Google Cloud.
+However, to secure model confidentiality, this setup requires the cloud provider to restrict outbound network from per-user CVMs.
+This means that the LLM provider must trust the cloud provider, or both being the same party, e.g., Google Gemini and Google Cloud.

-\paragraphb{\textbf{Achieve Consensus with A Smart Contract}} It is interesting to view the initialization of \OSPD (\S\ref{ssec:overview}) from a decentralized perspective.
+\paragraphb{\textbf{Achieve Consensus with A Smart Contract}} It is interesting to view the initialization of \OSPD's CVM (\S\ref{sec:overview}) from a decentralized perspective.
 We do not care which party initializes the CVM, as long as all parties agree on its initial state.
-We can standardize the properties and initialization of the CVM with a smart contract, hardcoding the target cloud platform, versions of the software stack, minimum number of participants that triggers the initialization and so on.
+We can standardize the properties and initialization steps of the CVM with a smart contract, hardcoding the target platform, versions of the open source software, minimum number of participants that triggers the initialization and so on.
 This smart contract can be certified by an authoritative auditor like CertiK~\cite{certik_smart_contract_audit}, which eases the process of earning trust from users and the LLM provider.

-\paragraphb{\textbf{The More Trust, The Better Performance}} In \S\ref{ssec:threat-model}, we assume all users untrust each other and assign each user a dedicated process.
+\paragraphb{\textbf{The More Trust, the Better Performance}} In \S\ref{sec:threat-model}, we assume that all users untrust each other and assign each user a dedicated process.
 In practice, some users may trust each other to some extent, e.g., a group of employees in a company.
-In this case, \OSPD can assign a process shared by multiple users, reducing overhead of process management and switching.
+In this case, \OSPD can assign a process shared by multiple users, reducing overhead of process management and context switching.

-\subsection{Limitations and future work}
+\subsection{Limitations and Future Work}

-\OSPD has several limitations, which bring new opportunities for future works.
-We hope our design and the following discussion will spark further exploration on \name.
+\OSPD has its limitations, which bring new opportunities for future works.
+We hope our design and discussion will spark further exploration on \name.